wutianze/dnndk-pynqz2/yolo_keras/yolo_pynqz2_guide.md

 ./darknet detector train path-to-generated/new.data path/yolov3_example.cfg darknet53.conv.74
 ```
 4. The final weight is in the backup dir.
+If you want to change the store tactic, refer to examples/detector.c line 138, set the values as you like.
+Remember to `make clean && make` after modification.

+5. After the .weights file is generated, you can test it using darknet by replacing the `cfg/coco.data` with your `new.data` or change the code in `example/darknet.c` line 442 and remake.

 # Transfer to keras .h5
 In `keras-yolo3` run `python convert.py yolov3.cfg yolov3.weights model_data/yolo.h5`.